-86 Iberville water front is shallow and the public wharf can accommodate only shallow draught small craft.
+Be a liberville water front is shallow and the public wharf can accommodate only shallow draught small craft.

-A marina (Le Nautique Saint-Jean) is situated on the west shore upstream and close to the entrance of the canal.
+87 A marina (Le Nautique Saint-Jean) is situated on the west shore upstream and close to the entrance of the canal.
 The basin of the marina is formed by floating docks and a breakwater that extends over a distance of nearly 76 m into the river.
 For further information on facilities see the Appendix.